jeron7/conc-exercises/two-phase-sleep/README.md

 For *rust*, we have only one solution, that uses two Barriers.

-For *go*, we have only one solution, that uses two WaitGroups and an array of channels to communicate the sleep number that will be generated to the predecessor thread.
+For *go*, we have only one solution, that uses two WaitGroups and an array of channels to communicate the sleep number that was generated to the predecessor thread.